Why Sepp Straka’s biggest win yet could prove life-changing for a player not even in the field

 “I’ve played a lot of golf with him,” Straka explained.
 “So I was very comfortable being beside him.
 It was a lot of fun having him on the bag really.
 Dewey has been here all week supporting us and I’m just really grateful for those two guys.
 Dewey was also there to hug me on the 18th green.
 I’m just really, really thankful.”

-But while Mathers almost certainly won’t have been paid the usual 10% of Straka’s $3.6 million first prize, it still would have been a handsome payday which, as Ryan French of Monday Q Info noted, “would give him plenty of money to keep chasing” his dream.
+But while Mathers almost certainly won’t have been paid the usual 10% of Straka’s $3.6 million first prize, it still would have been a handsome payday.

-French, posting on X, also noted that “the same scenario happened with Lanto Griffin many years back”.
+Ryan French, of Monday Q Info, also noted in a post on X that “the same scenario happened with Lanto Griffin many years back”.

 He continued: “He was out of money and Willy Wilcox had him caddie for him.
 They finished well and the caddie check jump started Griffin’s career.
 Griffin now has nearly $9 million in career earnings.
 Let’s see what happens with Mathers career down the line.”